ubports/docs.ubports.com/sdk/apps/qml/QtMultimedia/Playlist.rst

 |

+.. _sdk_qtmultimedia_playlist_playbackMode-prop:

 +--------------------------------------------------------------------------+
 |        \ playbackMode : enumeration                                      |
 +--------------------------------------------------------------------------+

 This property holds the order in which items in the playlist are played.

+.. _sdk_qtmultimedia_playlist_Value                Description-prop:

 +---------------------+------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 | Value               | Description                                                                                                                                                                              |
 +=====================+==========================================================================================================================================================================================+
+.. _sdk_qtmultimedia_playlist_CurrentItemInLoop    The current item is played repeatedly in a loop.-prop:
 | CurrentItemOnce     | The current item is played only once.                                                                                                                                                    |
 +---------------------+------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+
+.. _sdk_qtmultimedia_playlist_Sequential           Playback starts from the current and moves through each successive item until the last is reached and then stops.
+The next item is a null item when the last one is currently playing.-prop:
 | CurrentItemInLoop   | The current item is played repeatedly in a loop.                                                                                                                                         |
 +---------------------+------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+
+.. _sdk_qtmultimedia_playlist_Loop                 Playback restarts at the first item after the last has finished playing.-prop:
 | Sequential          | Playback starts from the current and moves through each successive item until the last is reached and then stops.
 The next item is a null item when the last one is currently playing.   |
 +---------------------+------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+
+.. _sdk_qtmultimedia_playlist_Random               Play items in random order.-prop:
 | Loop                | Playback restarts at the first item after the last has finished playing.                                                                                                                 |
 +---------------------+------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 | Random              | Play items in random order.                                                                                                                                                              |
 +---------------------+------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+

 |

+.. _sdk_qtmultimedia_playlist_readOnly-method:

 +--------------------------------------------------------------------------+
 |        \ readOnly : bool                                                 |